palantus/entitystorage/README.md

  - `last`: Integer.
 Results includes the "last" number of results from the result-set from the end of the array.
  - `start`: Integer.
 Results start at index "start".
  - `end`: Integer.
 Results end at index "start".
+ - `after`: Integer.
+Results with a higher id than the provided (id's can be extracted using entity._id)
+ - `before`: Integer.
+Results with a lower id than the provided (id's can be extracted using entity._id)

 It is recommended to do pagination using the above properties instead of eg. "slice", because using slice will prevent you from calling eg. ".tag()" on the array afterwards.